 Adobe for Artists

-Illustrator is an incredible tool for creating your digital art as well.
-Illustrator is the preferred tool for many Adobe users.
+Illustrator is an incredible tool for creating your digital art, and is the preferred program for many Adobe users.
 Outside of editing photos, it serves as an incredible multi-use tool for artists.
 Like Photoshop, Adobe Illustrator makes all sorts of designs become reality.

-Whether it’s abstract designs, digital painting, or even logo concepts, Illustrator has the capabilities to meet your imagination.
+Whether it’s abstract designs, digital painting, or even logo concepts, Illustrator has the capabilities to bring your imagination to life.
 Logo designers love the program just as much as comic artists do.
-The key is to always remember you are creating graphics for the web, regardless the program you decide to use.
-It's key to remember several important points, including:
+As you learn to use Adobe for your art—whether you begin with Illustrator, Photoshop, Lightroom, or elsewhere—it’s key to remember several important points.

 Adobe’s art capabilities are immense and provide you with countless options.
-With an understanding of each program’s fundamentals, mastering more intricate projects becomes much easier.
+With an understanding of each program’s fundamentals, mastering more intricate projects will become much easier.
 With time, you will be creating art on any of the Adobe programs you prefer.

 Adobe for Designers

-Some designers and creatives tend to overlook Adobe Photoshop, Illustrator, and Lightroom when it comes to complex designs.
-However, that couldn’t be further from the truth.
-Graphic designers and other creative professionals actually HEAVILY rely on these programs for some of their most intricate designs.
-Like most Adobe products, each of the following three serve a variety of purposes, making each extremely multifaceted.
+Some creatives tend to overlook Photoshop, Illustrator, and Lightroom as tools to create complex designs.
+But many graphic designers and other creative professionals actually heavily rely on these programs for some of their most intricate work.

 Adobe for Photographers

 Eventually, you’ll gain the know-how to efficiently make a cityscape pop in Lightroom or retouch a portrait in Photoshop.
-Regardless of the program you're using, you need to understand the importance of colors.
-At the very least, you should have a basic understanding of colors and how they work together.
-In the case of color correction, it's best to understand more than just correcting your image's colors.
-Instead, understand color grading as a whole.
+Regardless of the program you’re using, you should have a basic understanding of colors and how they work together.
+When it comes to more advanced topics like color correction, it’s best to understand more than just correcting your image’s colors.
+Instead, try to understand color grading as a whole.

-Over time, the terms 'color correction' and 'color grading' have come to be interchangeable.
-Yet, color grading actually encompasses color correction as well as other artistic effects.
-This process can happen with film, video, images, and other imagery types.
-The term also extends beyond Adobe's digital reach and into earlier era styles of image manipulation that a dwindling number of professionals still use.
-In the Adobe digital realm of color grading, it’s best to understand how this is done on each program you use.
-In doing so, you give yourself all the information and techniques to create the exact image you intended.
+Over time, the terms ‘color correction’ and ‘color grading’ have started to seem interchangeable, but color grading actually encompasses color correction as well as other artistic effects.
+Color grading can happen with film, video, images, and other imagery types, extending beyond Adobe’s digital reach and into earlier eras of image manipulation that a dwindling number of professionals still use.

-Sometimes that desired outcome is difficult to achieve due to outside circumstances.
-This couldn’t be more true than with landscape photography.
-Scenery can be problematic even with the right lights, reflectors, and other equipment to combat the elements.
-In these situations, a photographer has to make the best of a trying situation and shoot as best as they can.
-Most likely, the results will lack the original intention.
-However, their work can be elevated to high quality with the right editing maneuvers.
-Many advanced Lightroom tutorials can get you to the skill level where you can save almost any image.
+Photo editing with Adobe is especially valuable when outside factors prevent a photo from reaching its full potential—an especially common problem in landscape photography.
+Scenery can be problematic even with the right lights, reflectors, and other equipment to combat the elements, and often the results will lack the original intention.
+However, these lackluster photos can still be elevated to high quality with the right editing maneuvers.
+Many advanced Lightroom tutorials can get you to a skill level where you can save almost any image.

-Learning how to retouch your photos in Adobe is a lifesaver.
+Learning how to retouch your photos in Adobe is a lifesaver for many photographers.
 It’s also a cash saver.
-Retouching programs and other tools can cost lots of money.
-But you can save money and still have the best possible tools at your disposal thanks to Adobe.
-In recent years, the company shifted its pay model to a monthly bill.
-New learners can explore Adobe programs like Photoshop, Lightroom CC, and many others for just over $10 a month.
-When you feel ready to expand your studies to more programs, they offer bundle packages for just a few dollars more each month.
+In recent years, the company has shifted its pay model to a monthly bill.
+New learners can explore Adobe programs like Photoshop, Lightroom CC, and many others for a small monthly fee.
+When you feel ready to expand your studies to more programs, they offer bundle packages for just a few dollars more.

-With a little time in, you can quickly master the art of Photoshop and edit like a professional photographer.
+With a little time and a modest monetary investment, you can quickly master the art of Photoshop and edit like a professional photographer.
 From there, continue to expand your knowledge and comprehension.
-Delve into facets you find especially compelling.
-Do the same for the features that you find yourself running into often.
+Delve into the specifics you find especially compelling.
+Do the same for the problems that you find coming up often.
 Master the common techniques of basic and advanced editing.
-Studying both the practical and most desired elements of Adobe programs will keep you enthused about learning.
-Soon enough, your photos can go beyond emulating other professional works.
-Instead, they’ll become your own personal style and brand.
-And all it takes to get there is a desire to learn and a bit of persistence.
+Soon enough, your photos can go beyond emulating other professional works: Instead, they’ll become your own personal style and brand.
+All it takes to get there is a desire to learn and a bit of persistence.

-Adobe's Suite of Tools are Essential for Creatives
+Why the Adobe Suite Is Essential for Creatives

 Continue studying and applying your newfound knowledge.
 Don’t be afraid to interact with other classmates and communities.
-Pick their brains, get tips, and learn from everything around you.
+Pick their brains, ask for tips, and learn from everything around you.
 Doing so will cement your comprehension of the fundamentals needed to succeed in all forms of digital design.
-That success will come when you realize you have the upper hand in design, art, and photography.
-And all it takes is a determined mindset to learn.

 There has never been a better time to learn about the Adobe Creative Suite.
-Freelancers and full-timers can benefit from learning about a few key products in their industry.
-With skills like video editing and photo manipulation at an all-time high, now is the time to learn.
+Freelancers and full-time creatives alike can benefit from learning about these key products in their industries.
+With the demand for skills like video editing and photo manipulation at an all-time high, now is the time to learn.
 You never know where it could take you in a relatively short amount of time.

-If you start studying today, you could land that new creative role you’ve been dreaming of for years.
-If you’re seeking a career change, you will love the new opportunities that come from assembling even the most early elements of your portfolio.
-These skills have transcended the narrow job market they covered a few years ago.
-Now, anyone can benefit from learning Adobe editing.
-From advertising to retouching to document processing, virtually every professional can benefit from some tutorials.
+Start studying today, and before long you could land that new creative role you’ve been dreaming of for years.
+These skills have expanded beyond the narrow job market they covered a few years ago.
+From advertising to retouching to document processing, virtually every professional can benefit from a tutorial in Adobe.

-Start with an easy Photoshop tutorial that introduces you to the Adobe Creative Suite.
+Start with an easy Photoshop class that introduces you to the Adobe Creative Suite.
 Or, jump into the most applicable program to your interests.
-From there, begin collecting and studying with the best Adobe tutorials for you.
-Amass your sources of information and use them regularly.
-Start by making your Adobe tutorials an everyday part of your process.
+From there, amass your sources of information, and refer to them regularly.
+Make Adobe tutorials an everyday part of your process.
 As you become more advanced, revisit your lessons whenever you need a refresher.
-In time, you might even find yourself teaching a class to aspiring designers!
+In time, you might even find yourself teaching a class to aspiring designers.

-Regardless the reason, now is the time to learn an Adobe program.
+Regardless of your reason, now is the time to learn an Adobe program.
 With the vast expanse of options in front of you, the path to becoming an expert creative is within your reach.
 Start with your choice of fundamental online courses today.